jkvatne/jkvgui/gl/readme.md

 Origin
 ------

-This subdirectoryu is a copy of https://github.com/neclepsio/gl/tree/master/all-core/gl
+This subdirectory is a copy of https://github.com/neclepsio/gl/tree/master/all-core/gl

 Copyright (c) 2014 Eric Woroshow